ricardoper/TwitterOAuth/README.md

 **Less than 524Kb** except for image uploading.
 In this case memory depends on the image size.

 #### Stress Bench ####
-Bench done **without connection times**.
-Connection times may vary depending on the internet connection.
+**Stress bench done without connection request time.** Single run Bench done with and without connection request time.
+Connection request time may vary depending on the internet connection.

 **Machine:**<br/>
 Intel Core 2 Quad Q6600 2.40GHz<br/>